 Greenwood and associated points entered The United Church of Canada without a vote in 1925.
 Rev. Wingate R. Walkinshaw had been in charge from 1922 and he remained until 1926 when he was succeeded by Andrew Walker.
 When the Dominion Copper Company closed its smelter Greenwood became a ghost of its former self and its population dropped to a few hundred.
 Lumbering on a small scale has been the only industry, although briefly re-opening of the Mother Lode property and the reworking of the mines in Phoenix have increased the population to one thousand.
 During the second World War fourteen hundred Japanese brought a resurgence of life.
 Welcomed by the local residents these people proved good citizens and after they were free to leave some four hundred chose to make their homes in Greenwood.
 Today the town is small but thriving and the United Church has made it a centre for services in Midway, Rock Creek, Kettle Valley, Bridesville, and Beaverdell.
 A spanking new church, modern in its sharply-peaked A-design replaces the old St. Columba.
 Built of brown wood it has a white panel lighted by a stained glass cross on its facade.
 Standing amid old buildings dating from copper-boom days it symbolizes the aspirations of the inhabitants and the faith that the United Church has in the future of Greenwood.

 The Greenwood Pastoral Charge amalgamated with Boundary Pastoral Charge, becoming one of three congregations of that Charge.
-Due to declining membership, in 2017 the congregation decided to sell their building and property with the consent of Kootenay Presbytery and re-form its congregation in Midway, more central to the area it serves.
+Due to declining membership, in 2017 the congregation decided to sell their building and property with the consent of Kootenay Presbytery and worship with Knox United in Grand Forks.